maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 <br>
 Wow, that really pops out.
 The great thing about icon fonts is that they're very easy to resize, and they won't lose their sharpness.

-Standalone the icon fonts look pretty good, but I'm also thinking about framing them in a circle, kind of like a portal hole.
+Standalone, the icon fonts look pretty good, but I'm also thinking about framing them in a circle, kind of like a portal hole.
 I saw something like this in a couple of my inspirational sites; team member portraits were framed by circles.
 I think this might be a good look here and can be easily accomplished with CSS:

     .circle
       %span{"aria-hidden" => "true", "data-icon" => "&#x2691;".html_safe}